How to ask for help vocabulary exercise

 4.

-A formal phrase that is used to ask somebody for help, is
+A formal phrase that is often used when you first ask someone for help, is

 Would you mind: